origeva/node-sponsorblock-api/README.md

 }
 ```

-Currently there seems to be an issue where VS Code will show function parameters to be of type 'any'.
+Currently there seems to be an issue where VS Code will show function parameters to be of type 'any'. **Fixed as of 0.1.2** .d.ts issue
-Notice that whenever you need to pass a segment parameter you can either pass a segment UUID or a segment object fetched from a different call (type SegmentResolvable).
-Similar approach to video parameter (type VideoResolvable).
-For category parameters, you can pass one of the following strings: `'sponsor', 'intro', 'outro', 'interaction', 'selfpromo', 'music_offtopic'`.

 ###### API interface: